 The consolidated financial statements have been prepared on the basis of accounting principles generally accepted in the United States of America ("GAAP").
 The consolidated financial statements include Safety Insurance Group, Inc. and its subsidiaries (the "Company").
 The subsidiaries consist of Safety Insurance Company, Safety Indemnity Insurance Company, Safety Property and Casualty Insurance Company, Safety Northeast Insurance Company, Safety Northeast Insurance Company, Safety Northeast Insurance Agency, Inc. ("SNIA"), and Safety Management Corporation ("SMC"), which is SNIA's holding company.
-All intercompany transactions have been eliminated.
+All intercompany commission transactions, including commission income and underwriting, operating and related expenses, have been eliminated.
+Commission income totaled \$963 and \$50 for the years ended December 31, 2023 and 2022, respectively.